 Anne Smith is a visual artist in Washington, DC.
 Her art practice spans disciplines of drawing, sculpture and printmaking to study elastic boundaries, paths, and divisions of space.
 Her subject matter has included her childhood home, the side of the road, and other spaces entirely made up or imagined.

-Smith is also a teaching artist at the National Gallery of Art in Washington, DC, and works in the studio of printmaker Lou Stovall.
+Smith is also a teaching artist at the National Gallery of Art in Washington, DC, and works in the studio of Master Printmaker Lou Stovall.

 Smith received her MFA from George Mason in 2015.
-She has also studied woodworking at the Penland School of Crafts in Baskersville, NC, and received a BA in Studio Art from Williams College, Williamstown, MA, in 2007.
-She is originally from Syracuse, NY (go Orange!)
+She has also studied woodworking at the Penland School of Crafts in Bakersville, NC, and received a BA in Studio Art from Williams College, Williamstown, MA, in 2007.
+She is originally from Syracuse, NY.